HussainAther/philosophy/neuro/comptheory.md

 evidence for this at the micro-circuit level (the relationship between structure and function through anatomical and neurophysiological research techniques).
 We can integrate information across brain networks using large-scale brain connectivity at finer temporal and spatial resolution.
-If we introduce spatiotemporal models of resting-state networks, we can analyze the time frequency of these networks using wavelet anaylsis, sliding-windows, and similar methods of describing temporal correlations between the networks.
+If we introduce spatiotemporal models of resting-state networks, we can analyze the time frequency of these networks using wavelet analysis, sliding-windows, and similar methods of describing temporal correlations between the networks.

 FC is similar to functionalism in that we're defining our representations in terms of their functions.
 Functionalism holds that